Mather-Sophi/sophi-for-wordpress/readme.txt

 == Documentation ==

 Sophi for WordPress has an in-depth documentation site that details the available actions and filters found within the plugin.
-[Visit the hook docs ☞](https://globeandmail.github.io/sophi-for-wordpress/)
+[Visit the developer docs ☞](https://globeandmail.github.io/sophi-for-wordpress/)

 == Developers ==